 Escalations and squeaking are essential for the prepared and effective professional.
 I propose that there is a correct and incorrect way to squeak.
 “If your emotional abilities aren’t in hand, if you don’t have self-awareness, if you are not able to manage your distressing emotions, if you can’t have empathy and have effective relationships, then no matter how smart you are, you are not going to get very far.” -Daniel Goleman.

 When everything is a priority, nothing is a priority.
-Remember, you are special but your situation isn’t unique.
+Remember from Part 1, you are special but your situation isn’t unique.
 Whoever holds your solution has other priorities just like you.
 Your number one job in managing up is to define priorities that align interest.
 For example, “this loan needs to be placed in front of the stack, because this is our builder transaction that has 300 units coming online in the next six months.”
 By tying today’s problem to tomorrow’s goals, you are more likely to create a positive result.